KevinVillegasDev/Naruto-Street-Fighter/README.md

 ## Project Description

 This game is a spinoff from the classic street fighter games.
-You'll  be able to choose from a list of different anime characters  and battlegrounds and fight to the death
+You'll  be able to choose from a list of different anime characters  and battlegrounds and fight to the death!

 ## Wireframes
 - [Game](https://imgur.com/a/YjNLfpG)